-2. Each Party shall ensure that a supplier of public telecommunications networks or services in its territory does not use or provide commercially sensitive or confidential information of, or relating to, users acquired as a result of interconnection arrangements other than for the purpose of providing these services.
+- 1. Each Party shall ensure that a supplier of public telecommunications networks or services in its territory provides interconnection with the suppliers of public telecommunications networks or services of the other Party. - 2.
+Each Party shall ensure that a supplier of public telecommunications networks or services in its territory take reasonable steps to protect the confidentiality of commercially sensitive or confidential information of, or relating to, users acquired as a result of interconnection arrangements and that those suppliers only use that information for the purpose of providing these services.